 He departed with Massachusetts Colony Governor Shirley, a relative, for Halifax and then for England.
 The ship fired a 15 gun salute to Castle William in Boston harbor.
 The Mermaid sailed accompanied by Shirley’s newly-built schooner Nautilus as a tender.
 After he returned to England, Shirley was transferred to the Monmouth of 70 guns.

-He engaged the French ship Temple in the Caribbean bound for Martinique and captured it.
-It contained two statues, St. John the Divine and St. John the Baptist, that he gave to St. John’s Cathedral in Antigua.
+He engaged the French ship Temple in the Caribbean bound for Martinique and captured her.
+She contained two statues, St. John the Divine and St. John the Baptist, that he gave to St. John’s Cathedral in Antigua.

-Shirley captained the 3rd rate, Duc D’Aquitain of 64 guns, formerly a French East India ship and now part of Anson’s Fleet.
+Washington captained the 3rd rate, Duc D’Aquitain of 64 guns, formerly a French East India ship and now part of Admiral Anson’s Fleet.

-He was commissioned to captain the newly launched 3rd Rate, Temple of 70 guns, a 3rd rate under Admiral Hawke’s Channel fleet.
+He was commissioned to captain the newly launched 3rd Rate, Temple of 70 guns, under Admiral Hawke’s Channel fleet.

-Positioned in the van of the fleet, the Temple engaged le Juste in the Battle of Quiberon Bay which defeated a French invasion fleet.
-Shirley distinguished himself on this occasion in a very conspicuous manner.
+Positioned in the van of the fleet, the Temple engaged le Juste in the Battle of Quiberon Bay which defeated the French invasion fleet.
+Washington “distinguished himself on this occasion in a very conspicuous manner.”

-He attended the murder trial of his brother, Lawrence, the Fourth Earl Ferrers.
-Lawrence Shirley killed his land steward with a pistol.
-Washington Shirley, as a witness for his brother, tried to prove his innocence due to a family history of insanity.
-The House of Lords found Lawrence guilty after a much publicized trial.
+He attended the murder trial of his brother, Laurence, the Fourth Earl Ferrers.
+Laurence Shirley shot and killed his land steward with a pistol.
+Washington, as a defense witness, tried to prove his brother’s innocence as due to a family history of insanity.
+The House of Lords found Laurence guilty after a much-publicized trial.

 He succeeded his brother’s title as the Fifth Earl Ferrers with his wife Anne becoming a countess.
 Washington left active duty in the navy to run the estate businesses.

 His brother was hanged, anatomized, and the body displayed to the public.
-He was the last nobleman executed in England.
+Laurence was the last nobleman executed in England.

-Washington Shirley took a seat in the House of Lords as the 5th Earl Ferrers and moved into the family manor at Staunton Harold, Leichestershire, England.
+Washington took a seat in the House of Lords as the 5th Earl Ferrers and moved into the family manor at Staunton Harold, Leicestershire, England.